financial crisis: All the Devils Are Here by Bethany McLean and Joe Nocera

 So, what did “The Committee to Save the World” do to lay the foundations for the 2008 financial crisis?
 As best I can tell, collectively they made three fateful errors:

-2. they routinely deferred to Wall Street when shaping economic policy, paying special attention to the effect of their actions on the bond market (where the really big money is to be found); and
+2. They routinely deferred to Wall Street when shaping economic policy, paying special attention to the effect of their actions on the bond market.
+(That’s where the really big money is to be found.)

-Not so incidentally, these same three geniuses were also instrumental in fashioning “The Washington Consensus” that guided the work of the International Monetary Fund and the World Bank and caused tens of millions of people to starve in dozens of developing nations over the last decade and a half.
+Not so incidentally, these same three geniuses were also instrumental in fashioning “The Washington Consensus” that guided the work of the International Monetary Fund and the World Bank.
+It was this constellation of restrictive policies that caused tens of millions of people to starve in dozens of developing nations for years afterward.
 But back to Topic A: the financial crisis.

 Blame falls on “The Committee to Save the World”—among others